Sion719/My-portfolio/README.md

 5. Poker micro-project
 Analysed human decision-making under uncertainty in poker by predicting player actions (fold / call / raise) from hand features, and extract insights into cognitive patterns such as risk assessment, attention to salient information, and reward evaluation.

+Highlights: This project simulates a real-time decision environment with incomplete information, incentives, noise, and bias.
+Showing how changes in information structure impacts the actions people take.